Zapca/Math-Notes/README.md

 ## 📄 License

-This project is released under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.

 ## 🤝 Contributing